This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 We always carry snacks, that’s just a given with kids.
 But what about actually spending a night outside?
 Um…I’ve never done that, have you?
 Unplanned, I mean.
 The way the Eagle Creek hikers did during the fire.
 Our granola bars and applesauce pouches wouldn’t go very far.
 Hiking experts recommend packing an entire day’s worth of food for every member in your party.
 That’s smart, undoubtedly.
 Is it practical?
 For a short day hike, that’s your call.

-These meals can be made with cold water, but will taste better with hot water, so we are also adding a stainless steel cup to our 10 Essentials kit.
+These meals can be made with cold water, but will taste better with hot water, so we are also adding a stainless-steel cup to our 10 essentials for short day hikes kit.

 Even more important than food is water.
 You must have a way to produce clean water.
 Giardia is alive and well in all of Oregon’s waterways.
 Other organisms thrive, too, that can cause illness.
 Never drink untreated water unless you’re literally going to die without it!
 Carrying a filtration device or iodine tablets are a simple method of sanitizing water.
 We choose to carry both.